-Please note we did not have any Year 6 pupils in 2019/2020 and statutory testing did not take place as a result of the virus.
+Please note that statutory testing did not take place in Summer 2019 or 2020 as a result of the virus.

 Due to small numbers of pupils in our cohorts percentages can influence data significantly.
 In the most recent end of primary school tests our pupils achieved the following results: